Difference between Manual VS Automated Backtesting: Which one is Right for you.

 On the other hand,

-In Automated Backtesting, the software applies your predefined rules without any emotional or cognitive biases like fear, Greed, FOMO and without making you indulge in emotional practices like revenge trading.
+In Automated Backtesting, the software applies your predefined rules without any emotional or cognitive biases like fear, Greed, or FOMO and without making you indulge in emotional practices like revenge trading.
 It objectively analyzes every data point based on your specific criteria, regardless of whether it confirms or contradicts your initial assumptions.
 This provides a more accurate and unbiased picture of your strategy's performance in different market environments.

 4. Speed and Efficiency